polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/rwkv-eagle-7b/README.md

 ![formula16.png](images%2Fformula16.png)

 To prevent any potential diminishing impact on `W`, the model introduces an additional vector `U` that focuses specifically on the current token.
 This approach ensures that the current token's influence remains robust and is not overshadowed by the decaying impact of past tokens.
 The incorporation of `U` allows for a balance between the historical contextual information and the immediate token, maintaining the model's sensitivity to the sequence's current position while preserving the temporal context inherent in sequential data.

+_**Note from the Researcher:** It has been brought to our attention by one of the researchers that the WKV operator formula discussed in this section is based on RWKV version 4.
+In RWKV version 5, there have been substantial updates to this formula, including the removal of the denominator and the introduction of channel-specific decay rates.
+These modifications are crucial for understanding the evolution from version 4 to 5.
+Once the paper on V5 is released, all the details will become much more transparent._

 ### Output Gating